millicast/flutter-sdk/README.md

   //Publishing Options
   Map<String, dynamic> broadcastOptions = {'mediaStream': stream};
-  //Android does not support h264 codec for publishing if (Platform.isAndroid) {
+  //Some Android devices do not support h264 codec for publishing if (Platform.isAndroid) {
     broadcastOptions['codec'] = 'vp8';
   }